phpzhou112/message_queue/README.md

-it is a sample php message queue it's command is: push key value pop key
+it is a sample php message queue. it's command is: push key value pop key